mdsufz/MuDoGeR/README.md

 	read_qc		Raw read QC module
 	assembly	Assembly module
-	prokaryotic	Recovery of Prokaryotic genomes using metaWRAP module viral		Recovery of Viral genomes using VirFinder, VirSorter, VIBRANT module eukaryotic 	Recovery of Eukaryotic genomes using EukRep module
+	resources	Calculation of memory required by the MetaSpades, for assembling the good quality reads prokaryotic	Recovery of Prokaryotic genomes using metaWRAP module viral		Recovery of Viral genomes using VirFinder, VirSorter, VIBRANT module eukaryotic 	Recovery of Eukaryotic genomes using EukRep module